Tag: AI

 A Columnist Makes Sense of Wall Stree Like None Other (See Footnote)

 Mr. Levine wasn’t always a darling of business media and finance Twitter.
-(The best measure of his audience’s devotion may not be his 112,000 Twitter followers, but rather the 3,000 that follow @MattLevineBot, a fan account describing itself as a bot that mimics his writing style.
+(The best measure of his audience’s devotion may not be his 112,000 Twitter followers, but rather the 3,000 that follow @MattLevineBot, a fan account describing itself as a bot that mimics his writing style.)
+He began his post-collegiate career as a Latin teacher, then worked as a lawyer at Wachtell, Lipton, Rosen & Katz before advancing to Goldman.
+Despite having made more money at white-shoe law and Wall Street firms than he does as a writer, Mr. Levine says he is happier now.
+He is doing exactly what he has long wanted to do.
+This is the story of his ascension.
+It begins with an escalator.

 Creating New Abstractions